jimmyb2508/Surreal-Estate/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# React Bootstrap

-React boilerplate project for Manchester Codes' projects.
+# Surreal Estate 🏠🏡🏘🏚🏭🏢🏬🏣🏤🏥🏦🏨🏪🏫🏩💒🏛⛪️🕌🕍🕋⛩

+A Right Move / Zoopla application that was completed as part of a project for the Manchester Codes' Software Engineering Fast track course.

 ## Getting Started